Tudor Court, Melbourne: History

-Based on the New World Queen Anne Revival Style in which the original house was built, its estimated construction was between 1901-1908.
+Based on the New World Queen Anne Revival Style in which the original house was built, its estimated construction was between 1901 and 1908.
 In 1909, the property "Airdrie" was home to Isabella and John Richard Rippin, director of the Port Swettenham Rubber Company Ltd, who most likely purchased the land and commissioned the building.
 They hosted a wedding reception there for their adopted daughter and niece, Ida Margaret Rippin.
 An account of the event describes a "wide entrance hall", "drawing-room, with its white walls and tinted pink frieze", "morning-room", "billiard-room", "side lawn" and "beautiful garden".
 The Rippins were still living there in July 1918.

 In 1922, the property was home to Arthur Leslie Harden, a merchant, and his wife, Emily.
 The house was named "Airdrie", possibly named after the Scottish town of Airdrie North Lanarkshire.

 In 1923, Frederick Sefton Holt, a manufacturer, moved in with his wife Annie Ethel, and daughter Nancy.

 Annie Ethel was still the proprietress in 1934.

 The Proprietor in 1954 was Cyril Edwin Charles Skuse.

 The new ballroom renovated at a cost of £4,000 was opened as Tudor Court on 1 April 1933 with an April Fool's dance organised by the junior auxiliary of Caulfield Convalescent Hospital.